vecosec/rocks/README.md

 ## About the Website

 Vecosec.rocks is here to flex style and functionality.
-This isn’t your typical portfolio—it’s a cosmic journey loaded with:
+This isn’t your typical portfolio—it’s a cosmic journey

 ## 🔗 Website